Reading List — 2018

 The Undoing Project — Micheal Lewis

-Interesting history of psychology and heuristics with great examples and a decent narrative.
+History of psychology and heuristics with great examples and a decent narrative.
 The writing and research is fantastic as with all Micheal Lewis stuff… but I don’t think he’s that good at actually explaining stuff.
 I don’t have much background in psychology, but when reading The Big Short with a working knowledge of finance and investment, I definitely found his explanations confusing and misleading at times.

 Polio: An American Story — David M. Oshinsky